 The Writing Lab is a system of office hours with the writing faculty, and is the main spine of the Centre.
 It is a collaborative and encouraging space for Scholars and works by appointment.
 Scholars are welcome to discuss all kinds of writing—assignments, reports, essays, articles, etc. Through one-on-one sessions of 30-45 minutes, the instructor trains each Scholar in editing and structuring techniques, so that her writing improves over time.

-The Writing Lab also helps Scholars with their verbal skills and elocution through customised diagnostic tests, coaching, tailored advice and regular follow-ups.
+The Writing & Communication Lab also helps Scholars with their verbal skills and elocution through customised diagnostic tests, coaching, tailored advice and regular follow-ups.

-Saurav Goswami is a linguist and a grammarian.
-He’s had editorial experience with SAGE and Routledge.
+Saurav Goswami is faculty and manager at the Vedica Writing & Communication Centre.
+A linguist and a grammarian, Saurav has had editorial experience with SAGE and Routledge.
 He acquired on-field perspectives of language teaching while working with Pratham Foundation.
 He integrates principles of ESL teaching and linguistics to customise ‘live’ offerings at the Centre.
 Saurav believes in celebrating words but likes the crisp style of business language.
 He has a Bachelors and a Masters in English.
 Write to him at firstname.lastname@example.org.

 Preeti Singh is an Editorial & Communications Consultant.
 She was Executive Editor – Special Projects & BW Smart Cities at BW | Businessworld.
 She has over a decade of experience in media and research.
 Before making the switch to mainstream media, she worked as a researcher at the Institute for Defence Studies and Analyses (IDSA) for four years, focusing on nuclear issues in South Asia and security in the European Union.
 Preeti is a Chevening Gurukul scholar from the London School of Economics and Political Science (LSE) – the British government’s flagship leadership programme for young Indian achievers.